 PDCT-MS is an ambitious three-year project consisting of three primary areas of activity: 1) design and development of materials for the PD course; 2) delivering materials to teachers around the country though in-person workshops followed by the on-line course; 3) research testing the efficacy of the professional development delivered.
 The learning research portion of the project is led by Suzanne Wilson, a professor of Curriculum and Instruction at the University of Connecticut, in collaboration with her colleague Bianca Montrosse-Moorhead, an associate professor of Research Methods, Measurement, and Evaluation.
 Wilson says, “Project research will contribute to the general understanding of professional development in computational thinking and its effects on CT learning by both teachers and their students.
 It will also illuminate how existing PD design principles and theories of teacher learning can be invoked to help support teachers in successfully integrating CT into their math and science classrooms.”

 These trials will take place during the second and third years of the project.
-The first year will be devoted to preparing for the research, creating the PD course materials, and pilot testing with teachers at the fourth location (near Helena MT).
+The first year will be devoted to preparing for the research, creating the PD course materials, and pilot testing with a mixed group of pre-service and in-service teachers at the fourth location in Missouri.
 In preparation for the full research study in the second and third years of the project, Wilson and her team will spend the first year working with materials developers and the pilot test group to develop surveys, metrics, and other tools for collecting data at the other sites.

 The materials for the professional development course will draw on a previous DIMACS project—The Value of Computational Thinking across Grade Levels (VCTAL)—that developed a set of twelve modules for integrating computational thinking into high school classrooms.
 Each VCTAL module introduces concepts in computational thinking by applying them in contexts that are meaningful and relevant to students.
 The modules were specifically designed for use in a variety of courses at a variety of grade levels and assume no prior knowledge of computing.
 PDCT-MS will adapt concepts in the VCTAL modules and other computational thinking resources for use its on-line PD course.